Asnvir/Android-SecureLogin/README.md

     <li>Secure login by checking various conditions.</li>
     <li>Ability to select/deselect GPS location, battery level, and time as login conditions.</li>
     <li>Alert message with detailed condition results.</li>
+    <li>The SingleLiveData class is used to observe changes to the condition results and update the UI accordingly.
+This ensures that the UI is always up to date with the latest condition results and provides a seamless user experience.</li>
   </ul>

   <h2>Patterns</h2>